 If you fucking with this girl then you betta be paid;

 As Kanye rapped, the letters rippled with rainbow light, bringing them into sharp relief:

 MADE BY ANOS.

-“Peter look!”
+“Peter—look!”
 Eun pointed again.
-“He just turned into Taylor Swift!!”
+“He just turned into Taylor Swift!”

-She dismissed him with a wave of her hand and turned back to Taylor, who was currently in the process of morphing into Drake.
+She waved a dismissive hand and turned back to Taylor, who was now morphing into the rapper Drake.
 Peter clapped her on the shoulder.

-“I’ll be back.
+“I’ll be right back.
 Don’t drink the punch.”

 He didn’t realize she hadn’t heard him.

 Peter skulked over to the snacks and refreshments table, looking suspiciously from side to side.
 Once he was certain no one was watching, he flicked a soluble tablet into the punch.